Editor's Note: This story was originally posted in November 2018.

 The best Christmas presents are the ones you can't put a price tag on.

-That sentiment is perfectly depicted in a heartwarming short film called "Love Is a Gift" that has been viewed more than nine million times on Facebook as people get in the Christmas spirit.
+That sentiment is perfectly depicted in a heartwarming short film called "Love Is a Gift" that has been viewed more than 10 million times on Facebook as people get in the Christmas spirit.